spellml/examples/workflows/video-generation-workflow/README.md

 $ spell workflow --github-repo video-gen=https://github.com/chengz3906/video-generation.git "python workflow.py --video video/fireworks.mp4"
 ```
 Notice:
 * The above command uses a sample video.
-You can also choose your own video by setting `--video_url` option for `workflow.py`.
+You can also choose your own video by setting `--video_url` when launching `workflow.py`.
 It will download the video from the url to the path referred by `--video`.
-(Yes, you always need to specify `--video`)
+(Always remember to specify `--video`)
 * Check with `python workflow.py -h` for more information.

 ### 3. Download generated video from the latest run: